memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 If you find this information underwhelming - you're not alone.
 It also won't be of much help when trying to understand property values from Zephyr's devicetree source files.
 The missing link to understanding the nature of the above table is the following: Values in Zephyr's DTS files are **represented** using the _"Devicetree Source (DTS) Format"_ version _1_, meaning they use a specific format or **syntax** to represent the above property value types.
 The above table, on the other hand, is a format-agnostic list of types that any specific DTS value format must translate to.
 E.g., a new _"Devicetree Source (DTS) Format"_ version _2_ might use a different syntax to represent values of the listed types.

 The information that you'll most likely be interested in is part of the later section _"Devicetree Source (DTS) Format"_ in the DTSpec, specifically the subsection _"Node and property definitions"_.
 There, you'll find the matching syntax description for the above types - or at least the very basic information.
 Thankfully, Zephyr (and most likely any other ecosystem using devicetree) doesn't just verbally describe its supported types but uses specific type names.
 We'll summarize the basics below.
 For details, refer to the [_"type"_ section in Zephyr's documentation on devicetree bindings](https://docs.zephyrproject.org/latest/build/dts/bindings-syntax.html#type) or [Zephyr's devicetree introduction on property values](https://docs.zephyrproject.org/latest/build/dts/intro-syntax-structure.html#writing-property-values).
+-->

+Zephyr uses the type names summarized below.
+For details, refer to the [_"type"_ section in Zephyr's documentation on devicetree bindings](https://docs.zephyrproject.org/latest/build/dts/bindings-syntax.html#type) or [Zephyr's devicetree introduction on property values](https://docs.zephyrproject.org/latest/build/dts/intro-syntax-structure.html#writing-property-values).

+> **Note:** If you're planning on reading the devicetree specification, skip ahead to the section _"Devicetree Source (DTS) Format"_, specifically the subsection _"Node and property definitions"_.
+In case something is unclear, try to find the information in the initial chapters.
+Reading the specification top to bottom can be quite confusing.

 The syntax used for property _values_ is a bit peculiar.
 Except for `phandles`, which we'll cover separately, the following table contains all property types supported by Zephyr and their DTSpec equivalent.